friendly/ggsprings/README.md

 - Make a hex logo

-- Write a vignette explaining the connection betweem least squares and springs better.
+- \[begun\] Write a vignette explaining the connection between least squares and springs better.
+In particular,

+  - Describe the background physics of springs, forces, energy and some of it’s history \[done\]
+  - Illustrate a sample mean by springs: This is the point where positive and negative deviations \[done\] sum to zero
+    $\Sigma (x - \bar{x}) = 0$, and also minimizes the sum of squares,
+    $\Sigma (x - \bar{x})^2$.
+  - Illustrate least squares regression in relation to the the normal equations,

 ## Example

-Some basic examples top show what is working:
+Some basic examples to show what is working:

 ``` r
 library(ggsprings)